 A preponderance of the evidence means there is greater than a 50% chance that the defendant caused your injury.
 In other words, it is more likely than not that the defendant negligently injured you and is liable for your damages.

 Contact Us for a Free Consultation with Our Florida Personal Injury Lawyers

 Proving the elements of a personal injury claim can be complicated and time-consuming.
-Our law firm has the resources, skills, and experience to investigate and gather evidence.
-Call our office today to schedule a free consultation with an experienced personal injury attorney.
+Roman Austin Personal Injury Lawyers has the resources, skills, and experience to investigate and gather evidence.
+Contact our office today at (727) 787-2500 to schedule a free consultation with an experienced personal injury attorney.